jcraane/kmm-images/README.md

 - iOS: single image copied
 - Android: copied into mdpi, hdpi, xdpi, xxdpi and xxxdpi all with the same dimensions

+## SVG

+- iOS: images are converted to PDF and copied
+- Android: images are converted into xml drawables with vd-tool

 # Output